civiliangame/PinterestScraper/README.txt

 To run it, make sure you have Python on your computer first.
 Then, make sure to run the PintrestScraper file from that directory.
 It will NOT work without chromedriver.exe and EnglishScraper.py in the same directory.
+Just click run.
+No input parameters needed.
+If you want to change what kind of images you want to download, go to EnglishScraper.py and change the categories variable in the last three lines in the code.
 Enjoy, and don't do illegal stuff with it.
+This is for educational purposes only.
+In other words, please don't call the FBI on me.